JordanStone/Project3/README.txt

-NAMES: Jordan Stone, Greg Fisher
+NAMES: Jordan Stone

 CONTENTS:
-Code is submitted for problems 1,2,5,6,7,8.
 All program code is written in python and is stored in the .py format.
+This code was originally part of a group project - code belonging to my partner has been removed as to not post it without his permission.

-	Folder hw3jls564gdf26:
+	Folder hw3jls564:
 		README.txt - text document detailing files submitted in this project and completeness of every section.